Broadcast PR is a key part of what we do, so we dive in to the launch of the latest national radio station

 Times Radio is a new national speech radio station that launched on Monday 29th June – and featured Boris Johnson giving the first broadcast interview since his COVID-19 battle.

-Ahead of its launch, Broadcast Revolution hosted an interactive virtual event that provided some interesting insights, and we listened in…
+Broadcast Revolution hosted an interactive virtual event that provided some interesting insights, and we listened in…

 Times Radio’s brand was described as: